-To wrap up 2018, Rose went on the record with Dan Slaughter, a software engineer who has been leading teams at Brightspot, formerly Perfect Sense, for over eight years.
+To wrap up 2018, Rose went on the record with Dan Slaughter, chief architect who has been leading teams at Brightspot for over eight years.
 Dan's most recent work has been with the platform team, where he played a significant role in the launch of Brightspot 4.0.
 During their conversation, Rose and Dan discussed the evolution of Brightspot during his time with the company, as well as his interest in virtual reality.

 You've been at Brightspot for eight years.
 What initially brought you here and what has kept you here?
 How have you seen the company evolve over that time?

 I came here, like many others that have been here this long, from AOL, where I started my career after graduating from the University of Maryland.
 I was at AOL for almost 3 years and is where I first met Jeremy and Hyoo.
 They left a year before me to come to Brightspot but we kept in touch and I ended up following them.

 As for what has kept me here, this place has fostered both a challenging and fun atmosphere.
 But it is the people, above all, who have kept me here.
 When I joined there were only 40 to 50 people and watching the company grow in all aspects over the past eight years has been a wonderful experience to be a part of and to have contributed to.

 Working on the platform team, you played a major role in the release of

 Brightspot 4.0.
 Can you tell me more about your role on the platform team?

 Within the platform team, I work within a smaller group focused on automation.
 Our goal is to improve the efficiency of both Brightspot and the tools we use to build it, in order to allow people to work faster and smarter.
 I've also contributed several features like notifications, however, most of my work is behind the scenes to keep the platform working.